samdravitzki/samdravitzki/README.md

 ### Resources
 - The challenge - https://20_games_challenge.gitlab.io/challenge/

+### Ideas
+* Make pong paddles rotate with the velocity of the mouse movement so that its not just hitting a flat object (make it a bit more interesting)
+* Since I had to create a generic collision system it might be worth creating some demos to be able to test the different types of collisions work as expected

+### Notes
+Since I have to create so many different games I saw this as an opportunity to look into learn about game engine design.
+This lead to introducing a bit of abstraction creating a simple and basic structural implementation of ecs and a collision system

 ## Wave function collapse ⚪
 I have always wanted to build an implementation of wave function collapse and I have tried to do it a few different times before but could never figure it all out